-- Exaggerate and overstate the problem - Making the problem bigger than life helps to regain humorous perspective.
-Cartoon caricatures, slapstick comedy, and clowning antics all are based on exaggeration.
+- Exaggerate and overstate the problem.
+Making the problem bigger than life helps to regain humorous perspective.
+Cartoon caricatures, slapstick comedy and clowning antics all are based on exaggeration.

-- Learn to appreciate surprise - The surprise ending of a joke stimulates laughter.
+- Learn to appreciate surprise.
+The surprise ending of a joke stimulates laughter.
 The funniness of a joke depends upon its “surprise” element.
-Learn to appreciate surprise and you will laugh a whole lot more!
+Learn to appreciate surprise and you will laugh a whole lot more.

-Practice these skills or steps to invite humor into your daily life.
+If you are looking to improve your sense of humor or incorporate more laughter into life, consider reading the books written by Wooten and Robinson.
+Take steps to invite humor into your daily life.
 Perhaps you will find yourself laughing more and your attitude or demeanor a little more positive, happy and joyful.
-If you want to know more about how to develop more humor and a positive mindset, participate in one of Michigan State University Extension’s Stress Less with Mindfulness workshops.
+If you want to learn more about how to develop humor and a positive mindset, participate in one of Michigan State University Extension’s Stress Less with Mindfulness classes or series.